 And, boy, we were happy we did because Bigar waterfall is indeed beautiful and the same can be said about the surrounding area.

 We also visited some water mills nearby afterwards – the old Water Mills at Rudaria and I’m going to share some images from there as well.
 It’s just half a day that you can spend there to be totally satisfied that you have seen everything.

 How to Get to Bigar Waterfall in Romania

-This attraction is located in the Caras Severin county and the closest major Romanian cities are Timisoara, Caransebes, Resita and Drobeta Turnu Severin.
-It is located at the intersection of two National Parks – Semenic and Cheile Nerei and you should make sure that, if you search for it on Google Maps, are taken to its location (here) since Google Maps has the habit of taking you to the Bigar village if you search for “Bigar” (also in Caras Severin but relatively far away from the waterfall) if you search for “Bigar” on Google Maps.
+Officially named Bigar Cascade Falls, it is located at the intersection of two National Parks – Semenic and Cheile Nerei and you should make sure that, if you search for it on Google Maps, are taken to its location (here) since Google Maps has the habit of taking you to the Bigar village if you search for “Bigar” (also in Caras Severin but nowhere near the waterfall itself) .

 There are no trains getting there, and no bus rides that I know of, but some nearby cities offer tours to Bigar and nearby attractions.
 For example, this 1-day tour from Timisoara.

 Most of the ride to the waterfall itself is beautiful as the road takes you through forests and offers beautiful sights, which you might even get the chance to admire as you’ll drive at low speed because of the curves and turns.
 The road itself is in a really good condition, which was a big surprise to me.